 - Climbing attractions

-- The Glacial Wall with 5 climbing routes
+- The Glacial Wall a 50ft climb & 4 challenging routes

 - Main Lodge and snack bar